isaiahcabugos/ACT-Simple-Reaction-Test/README.md

 The remaining issues have to do with adjustments to the website layout and other small features.

+Link to an online version of the website: https://act-simple-reaction-test.vercel.app/

 <h1> In order to contribute </h1>
 <ul>
   <li><h2> Set Up Your Environment </h2>